Sakizaya people: Karewan Incident

-In 1878, the Sakizaya, and their Kavalan allies, fought a devastating battle against Qing invaders.
-This event ended in disaster for both communities causing many of their members to be slaughtered in an event called the "Takobowan incident" (also known as the “Galeewan Incident” or “Kalyawan Battle”).
-Others were displaced by Han settlers.
-The remaining Sakizaya, meanwhile, were forced to blend with other peoples, such as the Ami, with the intention of protecting their identity.
+In 1878, the Sakizaya and their Kavalan allies fought a devastating battle against Qing invaders known as the Karewan Incident (also known as the Takubuwa Incident).
+Despite fighting that lasted over a hundred days, thousands of Sakizaya died.
+Among the casualties also were the chief Kumud Pazik, his wife Icep Kanasaw, and the military commander Bakah Tiway.
+The remaining Sakizaya were forced to blend with other peoples, such as the Ami, with the intention of protecting their identity.

 When the Empire of Japan ruled Taiwan in 1895, anthropologists classified the people as a subgroup of the Amis.
 The people, however, discreetly maintained their own culture and language which continued during the next century.

 Modern times

 In 2004, the community presented a petition for official ethnic group status to the Council of Indigenous Peoples based on historical, linguistic and cultural data.
 This was officially filed on 13 October 2005.
 Eventually, the petition was approved on 17 January 2007, recognizing them as a distinct ethnic group.

-Like other Taiwanese Aborigines, the Sakizaya face contemporary social and economic challenges.
+Like other Taiwanese indigenous peoples, the Sakizaya face contemporary social and economic challenges.
 These include urbanization of the youth, a phenomenon that may affect their culture.

 Language

 The Sakizaya language was classified as a dialect of Nataoran Amis, a Formosan language that belongs to the Austronesian language family.
-However, the National Chengchi University opened the classification to debate, stating that Sakizaya remains 60–70 percent different from the Amis language despite the two groups living together.
+However, the National Chengchi University opened the classification to debate, stating that Sakizaya remains 60–70% different from the Amis language despite the two groups living together.
 Currently, there are about 2,000 speakers of the language.

 The people also speak several other languages.
 These include languages spoken by the peoples where they have hidden such as Amis, and Mandarin, the official language of the Republic of China.